nilogm/RPDBCS-llm-agent/README.md

 In `Prompts.md` you may find the prompts used in the experiments and in `server.py`, the headers and descriptions for each MCP Tool.

+## Agent Configurations
+The agent used in this system is a _CodeAgent_ instance with:
+ - the _float_ type set to _auto_
+ - max number of steps set to 5
+ - greedy decoding was enabled in order to increase the reproducibility of the results.

+## Demonstration Videos
 Below are some videos regarding each tool call.

 ### Search for Similar Signals